mattzidar/MusicalStudentsGroup/README.md

 Search that the student does does not return any results - the system prompts the user to enter different criteria for a different search.

-Note: Wiki requires that the repository be public or I upgrade and pay money, so I am putting my Wiki page here.